 Currently, there are two Certified ENS Vendors, CollectiveMedical and PatientPing, from which care organizations and providers can choose.
 A brief introduction to each vendor and their ENS system is provided below.
 For a full overview, visit the vendors' websites.

 Both vendors have been certified to meet the Statewide ENS Framework certification criteria.
 It is up to the care providers to select the solution most appropriate for their business and clinical processes.
 The Mass HIway neither endorses nor recommends one Certified ENS Vendor over another.
-For some providers it may be useful to subscribe to both ENS vendors, as their functionalities and the patient information that can be sent with the ADTs may vary per system.

 As part of the certification, the Certified ENS Vendors had to demonstrate that they have business operations and a significant subscriber base in Massachusets.
 This ensures that subscribing providers get immediate access to a substantial subscriber list that may overlap with the care providers they partner with.